Heat sink tutorial

 metal strong also lowers its thermal conductivity.
 A pure crystal is soft

-will "pin" the crystal layers to keep them from sliding.
-Crystal defects
+crystal boundaries will "pin" the crystal layers to keep them from sliding.

-introduced by deforming the metal (work-hardening) strengthen the metal by
+Crystal defects introduced by deforming the metal (work-hardening) strengthen

-using crystal defects to keep the atomic layers from sliding.
-And will also
+the metal by using crystal defects to keep the atomic layers from sliding.
+And

-create scattering centers to lower the thermal (and electrical) conductivity.
+will also create scattering centers to lower the thermal (and electrical)

 So the highest thermal conductivity metals will be pure

-strength of tempered versions can be considerably higher than listed here.
-For
+versions can be considerably higher than listed here.
+For flat stamped heat

-flat stamped heat sinks I usually specify 1100, it is one of the best,
+sinks I usually specify 1100, it is one of the best for thermal conductivity,

-inexpensive and easily remembered.
-For heat sinks that will need extensive
+heat sinks that will need extensive machining I use 2024 or 6101.

 Aluminum Alloys |